https-fairway-global/issuer_trust_registry/README.md

 ## Usage

-1.  **Instantiation:** Build the contract (`aiken build`) and apply the `admin_pkh` parameter to the generated blueprint to get the script address.
+1.  **Instantiation:** Build the contract (`aiken build`) and apply the `curator_pkh` parameter to the generated blueprint to get the script address.
-2.  **Creating Entries:** Send a transaction locking a UTXO (e.g., containing minimum Ada) at the script address.
-The transaction must include the `RegistryEntry` datum (inline) for the issuer being registered.
+2.  **Initialization:** The curator sends an initial transaction locking a UTXO (e.g., containing minimum Ada) at the script address.
+The transaction must include the initial `RegistryState` datum (inline) containing the starting Merkle root (e.g., a root representing an empty registry).
-3.  **Updating Entries:** The administrator creates a transaction that:
+3.  **Updating the Root:** The curator creates a transaction that:
-    *   Spends the UTXO of the entry to be updated.
+    *   Spends the current state UTXO.
-    *   Includes the `UpdateEntry` redeemer with the new name and credential types.
+    *   Includes the `UpdateRoot` redeemer with the `new_root`.
-    *   Includes an output back to the script address containing the updated `RegistryEntry` datum and preserving the locked value.
+    *   Includes an output back to the script address containing the new `RegistryState` datum (with the `new_root`) and preserving the locked value.
-    *   Is signed by the admin key.
-4.  **Removing Entries:** The administrator creates a transaction that:
-    *   Spends the UTXO of the entry to be removed.
-    *   Includes the `RemoveEntry` redeemer.
-    *   Does *not* include any output back to the script address.
-    *   Is signed by the admin key.
+    *   Is signed by the curator key.
+4.  **Off-Chain Verification:** Users/applications query the current state UTXO at the script address to get the latest `merkle_root`.
+They can then verify if a specific issuer is part of the registry using the issuer's data and a Merkle proof provided by an off-chain service, checking it against the on-chain `merkle_root`.

 ## Security Considerations

-*   The security of the registry relies entirely on the security of the administrator's private key (`admin_pkh`).
-Compromise of this key allows full control over all registry entries.
+*   The integrity of the registry relies entirely on the security of the curator's private key (`curator_pkh`).
+Compromise of this key allows arbitrary changes to the Merkle root.
-*   Ensure the `admin_pkh` parameter is set correctly during blueprint generation.
+*   Ensure the `curator_pkh` parameter is set correctly during blueprint generation.
+*   The security and correctness of off-chain Merkle proof generation and verification are crucial for the overall system's reliability.